aabeling/aabeling.github.io/_posts/2016-11-11-dynamic-json-responses.markdown

 <script src="https://gist.github.com/aabeling/625f3b9a25dc0d770a79f242a5df3834.js">
 </script>

 The whole solution is not as easy to use than json-view but it works for us.
-Now, one we made the preparations we just have to put the ``@JsonProfile`` annotation on DTOs where we want to expand and use the ``JsonProfile`` in the controller methods.
+Now, once we made the preparations we just have to put the ``@JsonProfile`` annotation on DTOs where we want to expand and use the ``JsonProfile`` in the controller methods.